Course Descriptons By Program

 ITE376 - Technical Supervision

-This course builds upon the information presented in the Principles of Production course and brings the human factor into operations.
-The student will learn the basics of the supervision of technical operations with a focus on the shop floor.
+This course examines the aspects of technical supervision and brings the human factor into operations.
+Thestudent will learn the basics of the supervision of technical operations with a focus on manufacturing and service environments.
 This course will include the basis for motivating employees and will identify some of the special problems associated with technical production and manufacturing.
-Pre-requisite: ITE 375 (3 crs.)
-Typically Spring.

 ITE385 - Industrial Cost Estimating

-An introduction to the methods used to cost and budget a production organization, this course covers some accounting basics, cost accounting, the time value of money and cost estimating as related to industrial operations.
-(3 crs.)
-Typically Spring.
+An introduction to the methods used to cost and budget a production organization.
+Topics include someaccounting basics, cost accounting, the time value of money and cost estimating as related to industrial operations.

-Geometric dimensioning and tolerancing is a standard procedure to describe the information contained on a technical drawing.
-Use of standards permits a consistent interpretation of the information by all who use the technical drawing and insures that the intentions of the creator of the drawing will be understood by the users of the drawing.
-Students will learn the fundamentals of geometric dimensioning and tolerancing using the ASME Y14.5M drawing standard and the application of the standard to the creation of technical drawings for manufacturing and archival purposes.
-Two lecture-hours and three lab-hours per week.
-Prerequisite: ITE 315 or permission of instructor.
-(3 crs.)
+Geometric Dimensioning and Tolerancing is a standard procedure to describe the information contained on a technical drawing.
+Use of standards permit a consistent interpretation of the information by all who use the technical drawing, and insures that the intentions of the creator of the drawing will be understood by the users of the drawing.
+Students will learn the fundamentals of Geometric Dimensioning and Tolerancing using the ASME Y14.5M drawing standard and the application of the standard to the creation of technical drawings for manufacturing and archival purposes.

-This course will use a PC-based CAD program and finite element software program to introduce the concepts of mathematical modeling and engineering analysis.
+This course will use a PC based CAD program and finite element software program to introduce the concepts of mathematical modeling and engineering analysis.
 The student will create a solid model of a component and transform that model into a finite element model.
 The students will then apply the appropriate boundary condition to the model and find the solution to the problem.
 The student will also be introduced to the concepts of bottom-up and top-down solid modeling and will perform simple structural analyses using the generated finite element model.
-Two lecture-hours and three lab-hours per week.
-Prerequisite: ITE 315 or permission by instructor.
-(3 crs.)

 ITE417 - Parametric Design Using Inventor